plsmodeling/plsmodeling.github.io/README.md

-This is the website `plsmodeling.com` designed by Gaston Sanchez and built with Jekyll
+Main repository of the website [plsmodeling.com](www.plsmodeling.com) Designed by [Gaston Sanchez](www.gastonsanchez.com) and built with Jekyll